 3. Choose a co-applicant carefully.
 If your parent has a good credit history, your chances of getting a loan improve.

 4. Use the interest subvention schemes.
-If your family income ≤ ₹8 lakhs, you can get 3% interest subsidy under PM-Vidyalaxmi.
+If your family income ≤ ₹8 lakhs, you can get a 3% interest subsidy under PM-Vidyalaxmi on loans up to ₹10 lakh.

 5. Negotiate collateral/margin requirements.
 For smaller loan amounts, many banks waive collateral or margin money.